Department of Health and Rehabilitation Sciences

 OTHS 6242.
 Teaching and Learning in OT Practice.
 2 Credit Hours (Lecture: 2 Hours, Lab: 0 Hours).

 Overview of status and challenges in the US healthcare system, health care disparities, impact of regulation on health care accessibility, delivery, cost and quality.
 Discuss and reflect on leadership styles.
-Investigate occupational therapy practitioner’s role in advocacy and leadership towards change and healthcare outcomes.
+Investigate occupational therapy practitioner’s leadership towards change and healthcare outcomes.
+Hybrid delivery.
 This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
 Prerequisite: Successfully passing all prior courses required by the cohort.

 OTHS 6244.
 Fieldwork Preparation and Clinical Competencies.
 2 Credit Hours (Lecture: 2 Hours, Lab: 0 Hours).